-Economic instability has led to acute inflationary pressures, supply chain disruptions, rising interest rates, a downturn in equity markets and recent bank failures.
+Economic instability has led to acute inflationary pressures, supply chain disruptions, rising interest rates, a downturn in equity markets and bank failures.
 There is a risk of inflation remaining elevated for an extended period, which could cause claims and claim expenses to increase, impact the performance of our investment portfolio or have other adverse effects.
-We have seen an increase in the value of used vehicles and replacement parts.
-These cost increases have resulted in greater claims severity while being partially offset by higher subrogation recoveries on damaged vehicles.
+We have seen an increase in repairable and medical costs.
+These cost increases have resulted in greater claims severity.
 We continue to file in multiple states to establish rates that more closely follow the evolving loss cost trends.
-Rising interest rates and reduced equity values have increased the cost of capital and may limit our ability to raise additional capital.
+Rising interest rates have increased the cost of capital and may limit our ability to raise additional capital.